dmartinol/rhpam-cop/README.md

 is automatically installed to guarantee that each change in the local repository will also be committed on the remote one (if it was defined).

-Given the above settings, the `KieApp` instance defined in [kieapp-yml](./charts/rhpam/templates/kieapp.yml) takes core of:
+Given the above settings, the `KieApp` instance defined in [kieapp-yml](./charts/rhpam/templates/kieapp.yml) takes care of:
 * Configuring `Business Central` to automatically install the given Git hook in each new project
 * Install the SSH keys in the `Business Central` to push to the changes in the remote Git repository using the SSH protocol (no authentication required)